Whenever anyone asks me how to get started with indoor gardening, my answer is always the same: start with herbs.

 What herbs can I grow indoors?

-Most herbs are pretty easy to grow indoors.
+Most herbs are pretty easy to grow indoors, so the sky’s the limit.

-Here are some beginner friendly herbs I’d recommend:
+Here are some beginner friendly herbs I’d recommend, along with the unique specialty options I’ve enjoyed growing:

 Basil

-Plus, there are so many unique varieties of basil that you won’t find in the grocery store.
+There are so many unique varieties of basil that you won’t find in the grocery store, so instead of going with a regular genovese basil… why not try something unique?.

 Shop basil seeds: Botanical Interests, Renee’s Garden, True Leaf Market, Amazon